EV Charging Guide

 Charging apps fall into three categories, and understanding the difference saves you money and frustration.

-• Network-specific apps.
+- → Network-specific apps.
 These are the apps from the company that owns and operates the chargers.
-They give you the best rates on that network's chargers, often with subscription options for frequent users.
+They often give you the best rates on that network's chargers, especially if there are subscriptions, member pricing, or account-based discounts.
+In Europe, they are also often the smoothest way to start a session.
 The downside: they only work on that one network.
-Examples include Ionity, Shell Recharge, ChargePoint, and Electrify America, each covering their own hardware.
+Examples include Ionity, Shell Recharge, Fastned, ChargePoint, and others covering their own hardware.

-• Roaming and aggregator apps.
+- → Roaming and aggregator apps.
 These apps let you access multiple networks from a single account.
 They negotiate roaming agreements with various operators so you can use one app at many different chargers.
-The convenience is real, but you pay a markup compared to the host network's direct rate.
-The markup is typically 10-25% per kWh.
+The convenience is real, but the host network's own app is often cheaper.
+The exact markup varies by operator and roaming provider, so it is better to think of roaming as a convenience layer than a guaranteed best-price option.

 Which Apps Matter in Your Region?